oxcamne/oxcam/docs/py4web_pythonanywhere.md

 Edit all three python version selections using the dropdowns to select and save as 3.13 (or the highest available python version).

-Then return to the *Dashboard* tab of the Pythonanywhere console.
+Then return to the *Dashboard* tab of the Pythonanywhere console and open a bash console by clicking the big blue button at lower left.
+The console prompt should look like:

 ```bash
 14:27 ~ $